Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Numerical Analysis and Results

-We now consider the mixed stable configuration with interchanged roles relative to the previous subsection: the complex scalar $S_A$ is the thermal WIMP, coupled to the SM through the Higgs portal $\lambda_{HA}$, while the real scalar $S_B$ remains feebly interacting and is produced via freeze-in through $\lambda_{HB}$.
-The viable points displayed in Fig.~\ref{fig:Z4WFS} exhibit the same underlying mechanism as before: the direct-detection rate of the WIMP component is effectively suppressed by its relic-density fraction $\xi_{S_A}\equiv \Omega_{S_A}/\Omega_{\rm tot}$ once the total abundance is shared with a FIMP.
+We now consider the mixed stable configuration with the roles interchanged: the complex scalar \(S_A\) is the thermal WIMP, coupled to the SM through \(\lambda_{HA}\), while the real scalar \(S_B\) remains feebly interacting and is produced through freeze-in via \(\lambda_{HB}\).
+The total relic abundance can again be shared between the thermal and non-thermal components, with the WIMP fraction \(\xi_{S_A}\equiv\Omega_{S_A}/\Omega_{\rm tot}\) determined by the coupled Boltzmann evolution rather than by requiring \(S_A\) alone to saturate the Planck value.
+Within the relic-fraction rescaling adopted for direct detection, the surviving WIMP-like points retain the characteristic Higgs-portal correlation between freeze-out and spin-independent scattering and are strongly concentrated near the Higgs resonance.

-The parameter space is nevertheless more kinematically compressed.
-Stability requires $M_{S_B}<2M_{S_A}$, so once the interplay of the relic-density requirement with the LZ bound concentrates viable points near the Higgs pole, $M_{S_A}\simeq M_h/2$, the FIMP mass is restricted to $M_{S_B}\lesssim M_h$.
-As a consequence, both dark states are confined to electroweak-scale masses, in contrast to the $S_B$-WIMP/$S_A$-FIMP realisation where the feebly coupled state could extend to substantially larger masses.
-This compression also makes the scenario particularly predictive: viable points accumulate in a narrow band around the Higgs pole and $M_{S_B}\lesssim M_h$.

-Despite the reduced mass range, the qualitative phenomenology remains the same.
-The total relic abundance is shared between two stable components, so the WIMP is not required to saturate $\Omega_{\rm DM}$ on its own.
-This again reopens regions that would be excluded in a single-component Higgs-portal setup, while maintaining a genuinely two-component relic-density composition.

-In summary, the mixed stable scenario with a WIMP-like $S_A$ is more tightly constrained than its counterpart because stability enforces an upper bound on the FIMP mass once $S_A$ sits near the Higgs resonance.
-It nevertheless preserves the same key feature: a shared relic abundance that dilutes the WIMP signal and weakens direct-detection exclusions relative to single-component Higgs-portal models.
+This concentration has a direct kinematic consequence.
+Stability requires \(M_{S_B}<2M_{S_A}\), and together with \(M_{S_A}\simeq M_h/2\) this confines the FIMP-like \(S_B\) to \(M_{S_B}\lesssim M_h\) within the viable sample.
+Thus, both dark states populate the electroweak-scale mass region, in contrast with the \(S_B\)-WIMP/\(S_A\)-FIMP realisation, where the feebly coupled \(S_A\) can extend to substantially larger masses.
+The FIMP-like \(S_B\) can nevertheless provide the remaining relic abundance with a negligible direct-detection contribution.